mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

 ### Creating Community Activity

+- Peer - side by side coding.
+  - Parents coding too.
+See the comments by Mi and her interactions / commentary.
+And the interaction of Ch-Pa and Te - the quiest support there.

 - Game Playing and Playtesting
    - Game playing at start of program - no observations but sets context
    - Play testing - and challenge - a culture of "hardness", curiosity about number of levels, as a vehicle for peer support,